SchweizerischeBundesbahnen/journey-service/Developer-Manual.md

 /b2c/v2/*

 Remark:

-some APIs might have "INCUBATOR" in the URL →  indicates ongoing (sometimes breaking) changes and design aspects, the final API without "INCUBATOR" might not have.
+* For APIs with "INCUBATOR" in the URL →  indicates ongoing (sometimes breaking) changes and design aspects, the final API without "INCUBATOR" might not have (see chapter "URL versionining above).

 Request-Header
 "Accept-Language" → de, fr, it, en (SBB supports those 4 languages currently)